arisha07/webnn-developer-preview-genai/docs/webnn-text-generation-architecture.md

 ---

-## 4. Session Creation — The Dimension Strategy
+## 4. Session Creation: The Dimension Strategy

 This happens once when the model loads and controls the entire shape of the computation graph.